-Joshua Franklin is in his 6th season with the Baltimore Children's Choir where he serves as a conductor and program associate.
-Currently working with multiple BCC in-school programs, Mr. Franklin is a master at team building who makes learning fun for all students.
-In addition to his work at BCC, Mr. Franklin is a professional singer, studio photographer, and fashion designer.
+Joshua Franklin is in his 7th season with the Baltimore Children's Choir where he serves as Assistant Director and Program Associate.
+Currently working with multiple BCC in-school programs, Mr. Franklin earned his degrees from Morgan State University.
+He is a master at team building who makes learning fun for all students.
+In addition to his work at BCC, Mr. Franklin is a professional singer, studio photographer, marketer, and fashion designer.

-Patricia Shortall is a volunteer General Manager for the Baltimore Children's Choir.
+Patricia Shortall is a volunteer who serves as General Manager and Executive Director for the Baltimore Children's Choir.
 Each week, in addition to all of her "behind the scenes" work, she works with our youngest group, Treble Makers.
 Ms. Shortall is the 1st-grade teacher at St. Casimir Catholic School in Baltimore City.
-She also sings with the Charm City Singers and Peabody Community Chorus.
+In her spare time, she sings with the Charm City Singers.

-This is Cécile Audette’s second season as Assistant Director of the Baltimore Children’s Choir and conductor of the Cantare Singers.
-In addition to her work at BCC, Ms. Audette is an Assistant Director at the Children’s Chorus of Washington and Coordinator of Outreach at the Canticle Singers of Baltimore.
-Ms. Audette is a professional singer who maintains an active studio, and her other passion is garden design.
+Cécile Audette serves as Assistant Director, Outreach Coordinator, and Director of Education for the Baltimore Children’s Choir.
+In addition to her work at BCC, Ms. Audette is an Assistant Director of the Children’s Chorus of Washington and Coordinator of Outreach at the Canticle Singers of Baltimore.
+Ms. Audette earned her Master's Degree in Vocal Performance/Pedagogy and Choral Conducting from Westminster Choir College.
+She is a professional singer who maintains an active studio, and her other passion is garden design.

-Christopher Correlli joined the Baltimore Children's Choir this past year as our official collaborative pianist.
+Christopher Correlli is the Head Collaborative Pianist, Assistant Director, and Treasurer of the Baltimore Children's Choir.
 In addition to his work with us, Mr. Correlli is a professional singer and pianist who serves as accompanist of the Peabody Preparatory Vocal Department.
-He is a parent of 3 delightful BCC members.
-In addition to the above work, parenting, and maintaining a private piano studio, he is completing his doctoral degree.
+He is also the Music Director of Mountain Church Ministries.
+A parent of 3 delightful BCC members, Mr. Chris maintains a private piano studio and is completing his doctoral degree in church music.

-We welcome Delia Hatten to the Baltimore Children's Choir this year as a conductor and Program Associate.
+Delia Hatten is in her second year at the Baltimore Children's Choir as a conductor and Program Associate.
 In her undergraduate studies, Ms. Hatten was a member of the renowned Morgan State Choir.
 A current and original member of the Urban Choral Arts Society, she has held the position of Director’s Assistant of the YATTAS Performing Arts Summer Camp since 2018.
-Ms. Hatten is a Master's Degree candidate at Morgan State University pursuing Sociology.
+Ms. Hatten is also an adjunct professor of Anthropology at Morgan State University.

 3426 Bank Street